-Unfortunately, it is sad to note that most technology teachers seems not to have the understanding in the use of ICT during teaching and learning process, some schools seem not to have these facilities at all and some that has these facilities seem not to be putting them into use.
+Unfortunately, it is sad to note that most technology teachers seem not to have the understanding in the use of ICT during teaching and learning process, some schools seem not to have these facilities at all and some that has these facilities seem not to be putting them into use.
 What is responsible for this is not quite certain.
 Hence this is what prompted the researcher to carry out this study.

-Purpose of the Study
+Purpose of the Study.

-The main purpose of this study is to identify the competence needs of technology teachers in using Information and communication technology (ICT) for teaching electrical/electronic courses in technical colleges of Kaduna State.
-Specifically this study seeks to;
+The main purpose of this study is to identify the competent needs of technology teachers in using Information and communication technology (ICT) for teaching electrical/electronic courses in technical colleges inNiger State.
+Specificallythis study seeks to;

-- 1. Identify the level of literacy of technology teachers in using ICT gadgets as instructional aids. - 2.
-Identify strategies that will be adopted for enhancing the use of ICT gadget in teaching and learning electrical/electronics. - 3.
-Determine the availability of ICT facilities in technical colleges of Kaduna state for teaching electrical/electronic courses?
+- (1) Identify the level of literacy of technology teachers in using ICT gadgets as instructional aids. - (2) Identify strategies that will be adopted for enhancing the use of ICT gadget in teaching and learning electrical/electronics. - (3) Determine the availability of ICT facilities in technical colleges inNiger State for teaching electrical/electronic courses? - (4) Determine ways to improve the usage of the ICT facilities technical colleges in Niger state.

-Significance of the Study
+Significance of the Study.